Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Improving Malicious Error with Verification

+then set $\hd_i = \bottom$, where $\tau=m + \sqrt{3 n \rho \ln \tfrac{2}{\delta}}$ is a threshold.
+This check forces a malicious user to send a response with only a small number of poisoned edges (as allowed by the threshold $\tau$), thereby significantly restricting the impact of poisoning.
+For example, they are not able to indicate they are connected to all users in the graph, as this would produce a large number of inconsistent edges.

-Recall, $\DegRRCheck(\cdot)$ is enhanced with a consistency check where the aggregator can report $\bot$ in case the check fails.
-This additional power results in a clear improvement -- the malicious users can now skew their degree estimates only by a limited amount (as determined by the threshold $\tau$) or risk getting detected, which results in a better soundness guarantee for both input and response poisoning attacks.
-Specifically, a malicious user can now only skew their degree estimate by at most $O\big( m + \frac{\sqrt{n}}{{\epsilon}}\big)$\footnote{The the second and third term in the soundness guarantee can be approximated by $O(\frac{n}{\epsilon})$.} and $ O\big(m(1+\frac{1}{\epsilon}) + \frac{\sqrt{n}}{{\epsilon}}\big)$ for input and response poisoning attacks, respectively (as compared to $n-1$).
-Note that the above results are completely general -- they hold for \textit{any} attack (in their respective classes), for any number of malicious users ($\forall m \in [n]$) and all data distributions.
+Note that due to the randomization required for \ldp, some honest users might also fail the check.
+However, we observe that for two honest users $\DO_i$ and $\DO_j$, the product term $(1-q_{i}[j]) q_{j}[i]$ follows the $ \bern(\rho(1-\rho))$ distribution, irrespective of whether the edge $e_{ij}$ exists.
+Consequently $count_{i}^{01}$ is tightly concentrated around its mean.
+This ensures that the probability of mislabeling an honest user (by returning $\bottom$) is low. \begin{thm} The $\DegRRCheck$ protocol run with threshold \scalebox{0.9}{$\tau = m + \sqrt{2\rho n \ln \tfrac{4n}{\delta}}$} achieves honest and malicious error for response poisoning. \end{thm} This theorem is proved in \ifpaper the full paper \cite{Fullpaper} \else App.~\ref{app:b3a3}\fi.
+The additional verification of \DegRRCheck{} results in a clear improvement --- the malicious users can now skew their degree estimates only by a limited amount (as determined by the threshold $\tau$) or risk getting detected, which results in a better malicious error.
+Specifically, for $\epsilon$ less than a small constant (corresponding to high privacy), a malicious user can now only skew their degree estimate by at most $ \tilde{O}\big(m(1+\frac{1}{\epsilon}) + \frac{\sqrt{n}}{{\epsilon}}\big)$ for response poisoning attacks, respectively (as compared to $n-1$ in the naive case).

+The errors worsen with smaller $\epsilon$ since at lower privacy, the collected responses are noisier thereby making it harder to distinguish honest users from malicious ones.
+In particular, a protocol should not return $\bottom$ for honest users (i.e., mislabel them) to ensure good accuracy.
+Consequently, more malicious error is tolerated before a $\bottom$ is returned for a malicious user.
+This is evident in Eq.~\ref{eq:deg-check}--observe the threshold $\tau$ grows with smaller $\epsilon$.
+We expand on this price of privacy in Sec. \ref{sec:opti}.